justinmahar/openai-ext/README.md

 const configuration = new Configuration({ apiKey });
 const openai = new OpenAIApi(configuration);

-// Configure the stream (use type ClientStreamChatCompletionConfig for TypeScript users) const streamConfig = {
+// Configure the stream (use type ServerStreamChatCompletionConfig for TypeScript users) const streamConfig = {
   openai: openai,
   handler: {